AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/nix/flake-parts.md

 ```

 # pkg.nix
-This file is a function, where `perSystem` is a closure
+This file is a function, where `perSystem` is a function

 ```nix
 {